Lincoln MKS Insurance Rates

 Wyoming | $930 | -$114 | -10.9% |

-Using high physical damage deductibles could cut rates by as much as $340 each year, whereas buying more liability protection will push rates upward.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $362 extra every year.
+Using high physical damage deductibles can reduce rates by up to $340 every year, whereas buying more liability protection will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will cost as much as $362 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year